Mumbai: Mouth taped by robbers, 70-year-old woman dies, husband injured | Law-Order

 - India

-A 70-year-old woman died and her husband was injured after their mouths were taped and hands tied allegedly by three robbers inside their flat at Tardeo in south Mumbai on Sunday before the accused decamped with gold and other valuables, police said.
+A 70-year-old woman died and her husband was injured after their mouths were taped and hands tied allegedly by three robbers inside their flat in south Mumbai before the accused decamped with gold and other valuables, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)